Drive to the Sahyadris

 9 Jan 2017: Day 9 (Lodai – Moti Virani, 79 km, 2 Hrs)

-We departed Lodai at 0620 Hrs and drove further west to reach Moti Virani by 0830 Hrs.
-Jugal Sir was prepared for our arrival and after a quick cup of tea at his homestay, we all proceeded to the Banni grasslands.
+We started our drive at 0620 Hrs and drove further west reaching Moti Virani by 0830 Hrs.
+Jugal Sir was waiting for us at his homestay where we quickly unloaded our luggage and proceeded for birding in the Banni grasslands.

 En-route to Banni, a Golden Jackal was spotted curiously checking us out along with other birds like Grey-necked Bunting, Common Snipe, Temminck’s Stint, Sand Plover and a Great Thick-knee.

 At Pakkhi Bheet (Bird Rock), a Red-tailed Wheatear, Desert Wheatear and a Blue Rock Thrush were spotted.

 Driving deeper into Banni, we were fortunate enough to sight a couple of Steppe Grey Shrikes followed by five Sociable Lapwings.

 While returning to the homestay, a Pond Terapin was spotted right in the middle of the road.
 We stopped immediately and Jugal Sir gently guided it to the grassy side of the road.

 In the evening, we drove to Palanpur (near Nirona) and were soon greeted by multiple flocks of Grey Hypocolius in the roadside bushes.
 Within a few minutes of our arrival, the birds started to fly off to their roosting site.
 The whole sky was filled with birds, while the Grey Hypocolius were flying away to their roosting grounds, Rosy Starlings were performing their amazing aerial acrobats.